chriswzou/chriswzou/README.md

 ## Hey, great to meet you!

 I'm Chris, a software engineer at Datavant.
 Broadly, I want to help others live longer, happier lives.
-More specifically, I'm interested in startups and tech as applied to healthcare and biology.
+More specifically, I'm interested in building better tools to accelerate biological discovery.

 I'm currently working on functional genomics projects at UCSF while a software engineer at Datavant.